Early Years Foundation Stage

 This area of learning helps children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage feelings; to understand appropriate behaviour in groups, and to have confidence in their own abilities.

-In Mathematics we provide opportunities to develop and improve our children’s skills in counting, understanding and using numbers, calculating simple addition and subtraction problems and to work with shapes, space and measures.
+In Mathematics we provide opportunities to develop and improve our children’s skills in counting, understanding and using numbers, calculating simple addition and subtraction problems and to explore patterns within numbers.

 Understanding the World